thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

    The new disk appears as a new row under the only existing SSD row.

 3. Click the **New Hard disk** to expand the detailed configuration options.
-4. For a proof of concept, set the options as follows.
-(For production deployments, set the size to 2TB.)
+4. Set the options as follows.

     <table>
     <colgroup>